 - Any additional notes or information you would like to include

-The goal is to give your recommender a better idea of the person you are striving to be on your application so any information listed should fit into the theme and narrative you want your application to follow.
+The goal is to give the recommender a better idea of the person you’re striving to be on your application.
+So any information listed should fit into the theme and narrative you want the application to follow.

 When Do I Use a Brag Sheet?

-While the main purpose of a brag sheet is to help guide a teacher recommendation letter, it still has many other uses.
+While the main purpose of a brag sheet is to help guide a teacher’s recommendation letter, it still has many other uses.

 Another use is during the general process of filling out your application and writing essays.

-Trying to think of a topic for your essays can be difficult and feel overwhelming.
+Trying to think of a topic for essays can be difficult and feel overwhelming.